ThomasWeinert/FluentDOM/README.md

 ### 1) XPath selectors

-Every method that supports a selector uses XPath not CSS selectors.
-Since XPath is supported by the ext/xml extension, no extra parsing need to be done.
-This should be faster processing the selectors and btw it was easier for us to implement.
-And as a nice topping it supports namespaces, too.
+By default every method that supports a selector uses XPath not CSS selectors.
+Since XPath is supported by the ext/dom extension, no extra parsing need to be done.
+This should be faster processing the selectors and btw it was easier to implement.

 ### 2) Text nodes